t-regx/T-Regx/ReadMe.md

   ```

 * ### Don't have to use /word/ slashes
   Surrounding slashes or tildes (`/pattern/` or  `~patttern~`) are not compulsory.
-CleanRegex will add them, if they're not already present.
+CleanRegex will conveniently add them,
+  if they're not already present.

 # Installation